-Things to Do in Shrewsbury, Shropshire-

 Shrewsbury is Shropshire’s premier town, there’s no doubt about that, and with a rich history stretching back to at least 901, there are plenty of things to do in Shrewsbury to keep you occupied.
-Shrewsbury is supposedly famous for its wool industry, which is what led to the town flourishing in the 13th century, but closer to the modern day, Shrewsbury was also the birthplace of one of Britain’s greatest scientists – Charles Darwin.
+Shrewsbury is supposedly famous for its wool industry, which led to the town flourishing in the 13th century, but closer to the modern day, Shrewsbury was also the birthplace of one of Britain’s most outstanding scientists – Charles Darwin.
 You can even catch a glimpse of him (in bronze, obviously) outside Shrewsbury Library, where his statue proudly sits.
-After all, he wrote the book On the Origin of the Species, which changed the way humans thought about the world.
+After all, he wrote On the Origin of the Species, which changed how humans thought about the world.

 1 | Wander the Tudor Town Centre

-If you’ve been with us for a while, you know we love to explore places by foot, and Shrewsbury is another one of those places best explored by foot.
+If you’ve been with us for a while, you know we love to explore places by foot, and Shrewsbury is another best explored by foot.
 That’s because it’s not that big and there are tons of interesting places to see around the town, such as Old Market Hall in Shrewsbury Square, which was the epicentre of the town.

 We recommend parking by Shrewsbury Abbey and walking over English Bridge into the town.
 From there, walk along Town Walls to see The Crescent and immediately opposite, take a look up Belmont to see the beautiful row of houses on the corner.